Nicholas-S-PSU/Sudan-VNP46A3-Visualization/README.md

 To view other, differently formatted satellite data with sufficiently similar interpretations, change the file navigation in load_available_dates and load_data_from_date to match the format of your data.
 The remainder of the functionality should work fine

-This project is packaged with (stripped down) data from March 2023 and 2024 of the VNP46A3 dataset, the monthly Black Marble dataset from NASA.
+This project is packaged with (stripped down) data from March 2023 to 2024 of the VNP46A3 dataset, the monthly Black Marble dataset from NASA.
 To download more, see https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/VNP46A3/#overview.
-GitHub doesn't allow large uploads, hence why I only included 2 months worth.
-The project should also work with the daily and yearly Black Marble uploads
+The project should also work with the daily and yearly Black Marble uploads.

 How to run: